FLIGHT TRAINING

 Total Amount

-The estimates given above are based on training for a Private Pilot Certificate in our 2011 DA20 C1 Eclipse.
+The estimates given above are based on training for a Private Pilot Certificate in our 2011 Diamond DA20.
 The hours shown are the minimum requirements from the FAA, and final costs are expected to be higher.
 According to the FAA, the national average shows that most pilots require 60 to 75 hours of flight hours to obtain their Private Pilot Certificate.

 *Surcharge for fuel may apply*